german-adverbs

-Adverbs give color and specificity to your descriptions and help you weave in details like a German native speaker.
-One important thing to remember when you use these adverbs is that in German they follow a pattern of time, manner and place, or TMPThis means that if you want to use more than one adverb in a sentence, you’ll need to follow this order.
+It’s important to remember that German adverbs follow a pattern of time, manner and place, or TMP.
+If you want to use more than one adverb in a sentence, you’ll need to follow this order.

 For example, all of your time-related adverbs should be privileged in your sentence before adverbs of manner, then place.
 Even if you don’t include any or all of those elements, you can still be sure that the words are placed in the correct order.

-Let’s take a closer look at some examples in each category.
-As you read through the examples, notice the different word order from German to English.
+As you read through the examples below, notice the different word order from German to English.
 Not all expressions translate well.
 However, you might consider what the sentences would lose if you removed the adverb.
-For example, let’s look at the following sentence:

 Adverbs of Time

-Use these to specify when an action occurs.
+Use adverbs of time to specify when an action occurs.
 Pay attention to word order with time-sensitive adverbs.
 Most often, as you can see from the bolded text, these adverbs come at the beginning of the sentence.

 immer —always